 Courses

-Georgia Tech’s research initiatives in energy and sustainable infrastructure focus on a broad range of challenges involving energy production, conversion, and efficiency; water resource management; infrastructure development; and the issues associated with a changing climate.
-The Institute’s graduate and undergraduate student researchers collaborate with faculty members on energy and sustainable infrastructure research initiatives.
+Georgia Tech’s research initiatives in energy and infrastructure focus on a broad range of challenges involving energy production, conversion, and efficiency; water resource management; infrastructure development; and more.
+The Institute’s graduate and undergraduate student researchers collaborate with faculty members on energy and infrastructure research initiatives.
 Interested in a my green lab certification or participating in TipCycle?
 Check out our Green Labs page.

 Sustainability Related Research Centers